-Project Imports are covered under chapter 98 of ITC HS Classification and cover all goods, which are being imported for the initial setting up of a unit, projects or substantial expansion of an existing unit.
-All goods can be assessed under one customs tariff heading thus obviating any disputes with customs with regard to their classification.
+Project Imports is a special advantageous scheme for import of capital goods, which are being imported for the initial setting up of a unit, projects or substantial expansion of an existing unit.
+All eligible goods are covered under chapter 98 of ITC HS Classification.

 Industrial Plants, Irrigation Projects, Power Projects, Mining Projects, Oil Exploration Projects, Metro projects, Airport development project and certain other projects as notified by the government are covered under the scheme.

 Benefits / Advantage of Import under Project Import Scheme: